 Our vinyl siding contractors in Grand Rapids, MI, are ready to help improve the exterior of your home.
-To request a free quote, call Renaissance Exteriors & Remodeling at (616) 446-1248.
+To request a design consultation, call Renaissance Exteriors & Remodeling at (616) 446-1248.
 You may also fill out our online contact form and someone from our team will reach out to you soon.

 This blog post has been updated.